Questions about your account should be directed to the Health Services Billing Office at (218) 726-7070.

-Non-UMD Students (college students from the College of St. Scholastica, University of Wisconsin – Superior, Lake Superior College, the University of Minnesota, etc.) are eligible to use medical providers at Health Services, however, charges apply for services rendered by any provider.
-Chargeable services include office visits, x-rays, lab tests, minor surgery, some special procedures, and medications.
+Non-UMD Students (college aged students from surrounding colleges such as, College of St. Scholastica, University of Wisconsin – Superior, Lake Superior College, the University of Minnesota, etc.) are eligible to use medical providers at Health Services, however, charges apply for services rendered by any provider.
+Chargeable services include office visits, x-rays, lab tests, minor surgery, and special procedures.
 Non-UMD students can have their charges billed to insurance.
 Non-UMD students are not eligible to use counseling services at Health Services.

 - Immunizations (Tetanus, Gardasil, MMR, Meningitis, Varivax, Hep A & B, etc.)

-- Injections (Allergy shots, Rocephin, Depo Provera, Benedryl, etc.)
+- Injections (Allergy shots, Depo Provera, other injections as prescribed)

 - Lab tests (Blood draws, strep tests, STI testing, HIV testing, Urinalysis, Lipid Panels, etc.)

-- Procedures (Wart treatments, sutures, laceration repairs, skin tag removals, ear irrigations, etc.)
+- Procedures (Sutures or suture removal, laceration repairs, skin tag removals, ear irrigations, etc.)

 - Durable Medical Equipment (splints, immobilizers, ace bandages, etc.)